M3rano/2levelswt/README.md

 ### Notes:

 Lines from before and after a transform can not be directly compared i.e. when looking for false positives.
-The transform can shift peak indices slightly.
+Sometimes the transform will shift peak indices slightly.
 Therefore a range of indices needs to be set as tolerance.
 This can be done using the following code:

     def has_close_number(num, other_list, distance):
         """